Weicheng783/rememberThemAll/README.md

 Main Logic: Use PHP with AJAX to handle form submission, Use python3 to parse raw list files and write the results to "configs/" and "word_lists/" folders, Use Google free Text-to-Speech to convert each word into several mp3 files, and store in "voices/"

+Currently there is no Safari support in the IOS due to Autoplay restrictions

 # Main Files

 index.php -- Program Main Logic and UI